 2. Spirulina supports immunity.

-3. Spirulina may help protect stem cells
+3. Spirulina supplement may help protect stem cells

-- Stem cells are present in many tissues in our body including the brain, skin, muscle, adipose, and bone marrow.
+- Stem cells are present in many tissues in our body, including the brain, skin, muscle, adipose, and bone marrow.

-Given the importance and potential of stem cells, spirulina has an important task of protecting it from inflammatory insult from lipopolysaccharide (LPS) and other potential agents.
+Given the importance and potential of stem cells, spirulina has the important task of protecting it from inflammatory insult from lipopolysaccharide (LPS) and other potential agents.
 Spirulina supplementation also helps promote stem cell genesis.